tedneward/ProfBlog/content/manager-tips/hlc-manager.md

 type=page
 tags=management, antipatterns
 status=published
 description=Many companies make the same sorts of mistakes with their managers, over and over again.
 If they were software designs, we'd call them antipatterns.
-One of them is when the manager is afraid to... do anything.
+One of them is when the manager panics, knows something is wrong, yet is afraid to do anything.
 ~~~~~~

 ""